 How inflation is measured

 But some categories tend to be more volatile than others.
-Food and energy, for example, experiences sharp swings month to month.
-Sometimes, it’s best to strip that from the data, in what’s called a “core” inflation rate, which helps eliminate some of the noise.
+Food and energy, for example, experience sharp swings month to month.
+Sometimes, it’s best to strip those categories from the data, in what’s called a core inflation rate, which helps eliminate some of the noise.

 “If 50, 60, 70 percent of your money goes to paying a mortgage or rent and those prices are rising, you’re going to certainly be hit a lot harder,” van Rijn says.
-“Certainly people spending a lot of money on groceries and gasoline, they’re going to still feel the impact of a big increase in headline inflation.”
+“People spending a lot of money on groceries and gasoline, they’re going to still feel the impact of a big increase in headline inflation.”

 What causes inflation?